dgw/sopel-wolfram/README.rst

     <Sopel> [W|A] Python | date introduced = 1991

     <User> .wa airspeed velocity of an unladen swallow
-    <Sopel> [W|A] estimated average cruising airspeed of an unladen European swallow
+    <Sopel> [W|A] estimated average cruising airspeed of an unladen European
-            = 25 mph  (miles per hour)(asked, but not answered, about a general swallow in the 1975 film Monty Python and the Holy Grail)
+            swallow = 25 mph  (miles per hour)(asked, but not answered, about a general swallow in the 1975 film Monty Python and the Holy Grail)

 A Note About Reloading
 ----------------------

-In versions of sopel up to 6.5.0 (the last tested version), reloading a third-party module installed from pip, such as wolfram, results in duplicated output.
-This is `a known issue in sopel <https://github.com/sopel-irc/sopel/issues/1056>`_ and is being worked on.

-**Workaround:** After updating sopel-wolfram through pip, restart the bot at your earliest convenience to enable the latest code.
+Due to Python limitations, reloading a "packaged" Sopel plugin such as this one, might not actually reload all of the code.
+After updating sopel-wolfram, please restart the bot at your earliest convenience, rather than using Sopel's ``.reload`` function.
+The last tested version was: Sopel 7.0.0

 Support
 -------